Humanities Department Student Contract

 - English Literature and Composition (Twelfth Year)

-In conjunction with LaGuardia Community College (CUNY) students may enroll in the following College Now* courses:
+In conjunction with LaGuardia Community College (CUNY) students may enroll in College Now courses.
+College Now course offerings depend on student interest and available funding.

 If you have any questions, please contact: